 Drivers who cause an accident with a pedestrian in Nevada because of their lack of “due care” face charges of reckless driving.
 Nevada is actually one of the most dangerous states for pedestrians.1

-Not really.
 Drivers suspected of causing an accident with a pedestrian by failing to exercise due care are not charged with violating NRS 484B.280 (failing to exercise due care).
 Instead, they are charged with violating NRS 484B.653 (reckless driving).
 And if the incident occurred in a pedestrian safety zone, the driver faces additional penalties under NRS 484B.135.
 And if a cop sees a driver not exercising due car without causing an accident, the cop may slap him/her with a “careless driving” ticket.2

 The most efficacious strategies for contesting criminal charges for “failing to exercise due care towards a pedestrian” turn on the facts of the case.
 Either way, the driver’s defense attorney would try to find evidence to undermine the state’s case, such as: